imooon/Harmony-Hub-App/README.md

 # Harmony-hub
-Harmoney Hub - A feel good wellness application!
+Harmoney Hub - A feel-good wellness application!

 # Description
-- The motivation for this project was to create a website where users can access a variety of tools to aid in feeling good and support wellness in their life.
+- The motivation for this project was to create a website where users can access a variety of tools to aid in feeling good and support their wellness.
-- On this website a user can access sounds, videos, reading articles, partake in a quiz and post a postive message to the positivity board.
+- On this website a user can access sounds, videos, reading articles, generate a random positive message, partake in an informational quiz and post a positive message to the positivity board.
 The idea was to create a space users could visit to access a variety of tools all on one webpage, ie. music, videos, reading articles, etc.
+- The target audience for this website is anyone interested in promoting wellness, positivity and happiness in their life.
+No one is excluded from
-- To create this website HTML, CSS, JavaScript, Google Fonts, APIS ... were utilized ...
+- To create this website HTML, CSS, JavaScript, Google Fonts, APIS were utilized ...
-- A number of challenges were faced while making this website.
+- A number of challenges were faced while making this project.
 Managing the GitHub repository while following best practices was one of the initial issues faced.
 Creating branches, merging branches and completeing pull requests caused some errors.
 However, these errors helped in the learning process and group members gained a better understanding of repository maintenance.
 It also gave the members exposure to work environments where these processes are expected.
+- Challeneges were faced when implementing JavaScript in order to obtain user interactivity.
+Implementing functions was at times difficult and a group effort.

 # Usage